LSA (Lysergic Acid Amide): Naturally-Occurring Acid With Sedative Qualities

 Is LSA Legal?

-Morning glory and Hawaiian Baby Woodrose seeds are legal to possess and can be found at local gardening centers or seed supply shops.
+Morning glory and Hawaiian Baby Woodrose seeds are legal and can be found at local gardening centers or seed supply shops.
 You can order these seeds online and have them delivered.

-However, it becomes illegal as soon as you extract or use these seeds for the purpose of experiencing their psychedelic effects.
+However, it becomes illegal as soon as you extract or use these seeds to experience their psychedelic effects.
 LSA tinctures or other extracts are illegal and considered a Schedule III substance in the United States.

 How LSA Works